 Why?
 Let’s take a look at 7 reasons why you want to consider it.

 Are taxes coming up and you want to reduce your tax obligations by claiming deductions?
-You can do that even if you use your personal bank account, sure, but it’s much easier to track your business expenses when they all come out of the same funding source.
+You can do that even if you use your personal bank account, sure, but it’s much easier to track your documents and manage business expenses when they all come out of the same funding source.
 This prevents you from confusing the time you bought printer paper at your local big box store from all the other times you bought groceries there!

 2. Taxes in General